dvidos/mini-c-compiler/readme.md

 appear to the right of the additions), I used a *Shunting Yard* algorithm, which uses stacks to make the highest priority operations pop last.

+I also learned that the final code generated (even the machine code), still needs a big piece of supporting data, formats, addresses etc. Enter the ELF format.
+This format, way more than just containing the code, describes to the OS what to load, how, where etc, so that the program can be executed.
+Similarly, it tells the Linker how to link a piece of object code, what the unsolved symbols are etc.
+Therefore, I need to have code that supports ELF creation.